One of the top 10 schools worldwide in VFX, 3D animation and video games

-The film ‘The Archiver’, directed by three students from the school, receives rave reviews on the web and surpasses one million views.
+The film ‘The Archiver’, directed by three ARTFX students, received rave online reviews and received one million views.

 1st nomination of a film directed by ARTFX students at the VES awards (the equivalent of the special effects Oscars)

-‘The Endless’ wins the Genie Awards for best student film at the Paris Images Digital Summit
+Genie Awards for best student film 'The Endless' at the Paris Images Digital Summit

-ARTFX ranks 1st in the world in special effects (The Rookies)
+ARTFX ranks 1st worldwide in special effects (The Rookies)

-ARTFX is once again ranked as the world’s leading school for special effects (The Rookies)
+ARTFX is once again ranked as the school worldwide for special effects (The Rookies)

-Opening of 2 new campuses in Lille – Plaine Images and Paris – Enghien-les-bains (the Paris campus specialises in 3D animation and special effects)
+Opening of 2 campuses in Lille – Plaine Images and Paris – Enghien-les-bains (the Paris campus specializes in 3D animation and special effects)

 March 2020: launch of the AKB (ARTFX Knowledge Base) digital flipped classroom platform

-The film ‘Time’s Down’ wins the Genie Awards for best student film at the Paris Images Digital Summit
+Genie Awards for best student film 'Time's Down' at the Paris Images Digital Summit

-Opening of a student residence on the ARTFX campus in Montpellier (215 rooms) and a projection room reserved for the school
+Opening of a student residence on the ARTFX campus in Montpellier (215 student apartments) and a private projection room

-ARTFX is once again ranked as the world’s leading school for special effects and animation (The Rookies)
+ARTFX is once again ranked as the top school worldwide for special effects and animation (The Rookies)

 Opening of the ARTFX campus in Lille – Plaine images, an 18,000 m2 building (school, film studios + student residence)

-ARTFX has developed an original teaching approach, which excludes competition and fosters cooperation between students.
-Team spirit is a necessary quality to help produce a film or a video game, as well as technical excellence and creativity.
+ARTFX has developed an original teaching approach, which prevents competition and encourages collaboration amongst students.
+Being a good team player is just as important as technical excellence and creativity necessary to produce a film or a video game.
 ARTFX courses combine traditional art disciplines (drawing, sculpture, photography, etc.) with training in the most advanced technologies (software and filming equipment).
-On graduating, students are excellent technicians and have an acute artistic awareness and good knowledge of the entire film- or game-making process.
-Better still, they have all the tools they need to continue learning in a rapidly evolving industry.
+Graduated students make excellent technicians with an acute artistic awareness and solid knowledge of the entire film- or game-making process.
+Better still, they are equipped with the toolbox they need to continue learning in a rapidly evolving industry.